Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Approximation techniques

 Thus, using $(\ref{a1})$, the approximate Bayes estimate of $\alpha$ under LINEX loss function is obtained as

-where the other unknown terms in (\ref{eq4.1}) are given in Appendix $A$.
-Next, consider the general entropy loss function given by (\ref{eq3.3}).
+where the other unknown terms in (\ref{eq4.1}) are given in Appendix B. Next, consider the general entropy loss function given by (\ref{eq3.3}).
 Under this loss function, Therefore, under the general entropy loss function, the approximate Bayes estimate of $\alpha$ can be obtained, which is given by

-Note that the Bayes estimate of $\alpha$ with respect to the squared error loss function (denoted by $\widehat{\alpha}_{SQ}$) can be computed from (\ref{eq4.18}) after taking $q=-1.$ The Bayes estimates of $\lambda$ with respect to the LINEX, generalized entropy and squared error loss functions can be derived similarly, and therefore the expressions are omitted.
+Note that the Bayes estimate of $\alpha$ with respect to the SELF (denoted by $\widehat{\alpha}_{SQ}$) can be computed from (\ref{eq4.18}) when $q=-1.$ The Bayes estimates of $\lambda$ with respect to the LINEX, generalized entropy and the squared error loss functions can be derived similarly, and therefore the expressions are omitted.
 The Bayes estimates of $\lambda$ with respect to the loss functions (\ref{eq3.1}), (\ref{eq3.2}) and (\ref{eq3.3}) using Lindley's approximation technique are denoted by $\widehat{\lambda}_{SQ}$, $\widehat{\lambda}_{LI}$ and $\widehat{\lambda}_{GE},$ respectively.
 Further, when the bivariate prior distribution for $\alpha$ and $\lambda$ (see Subsection $3.2$) is considered, the approximate Bayes estimates for $\alpha$ and $\lambda$ can be obtained similar to the case of independent priors.
 Some changes in computing $P_1$ and $P_2$ are required in this purpose.